Seattle Children’s Research Institute Career Development Program

 Do I have to be part of Seattle Children’s Hospital or the Research Institute to apply?

 I am currently a post-doctoral fellow or coming from another institution.
 Do I have to be a UW faculty member to apply?

-No. However, in your application you should clearly describe the plan for transitioning to a faculty position during the course of the award and include a letter of support from the leader of the department you plan to join.
+No. However, in your application you should clearly describe the plan for transitioning to a faculty position during the course of the award and include a letter of support from the chair of the department you plan to join.

 What criteria will be used to evaluate my application?